Dogs are an incredibly mysterious and intuative species, often exhibiting weird behaviours that leave us humans scratching our heads.

 With CCD, your dog will begin to develop a series of repetitive actions or hyperfixations due to boredom.
 CCD is difficult to diagnose, but there are many symptoms that you can consider when watching your dog’s behaviors.

-If you find your dog exhibiting any of these symptoms, especially over a long period of time, it is best to contact your vet immediately for a screening.
+If you find your dog exhibiting any of these symptoms, especially over a long period of time, it’s best to contact your vet immediately for a screening.

-Most vets will recommend pharmaceutical treatment accompanied with training related directly to their obsessive behaviors.
+Most vets will recommend pharmaceutical treatment accompanied with training related directly to your dog’s obsessive behavior.
 When left unchecked, CCD can directly affect a dog’s quality of life to the point where it could even lead to euthanization.

-If we’re strictly examining the problem of staring at the ceiling or watching for lights, your dog may wear himself down beyond repair by tilting his head back or chasing the lights so often.
+If we’re strictly examining the problem of staring at the ceiling or watching for lights, your dog may wear themself down beyond repair by tilting their head back or chasing the lights so often.

 There are a few more problems that could be connected to staring straight ahead, specifically.

-If your dog often stares into space, he could be experiencing what is known as a partial seizure.
-These seizures are not often life-threatening, but they could result from more concerning complications, such as cancer or ingestion of poison.
+These seizures aren’t often life-threatening, but they could result from more concerning complications, such as cancer or ingestion of poison.

 Cognitive Dysfunction Syndrome (CDS)

-If you have an elderly dog who often stares into space, you may need to contact your vet to see if he can conduct a screening for Cognitive Dysfunction Syndrome (CDS).
+If you have an elderly dog who stares at walls or at the ceiling for no reason, you may need to contact your vet to see if they can conduct a screening for Cognitive Dysfunction Syndrome (CDS).

-This is why it is incredibly important for you to always keep track of his actions and mark behaviors that you find a little odd or out of the ordinary.
+This is why it’s incredibly important for you to always keep track of their actions and mark behaviors that you find a little odd or out of the ordinary.

-With staring at the ceiling, it is definitely likely that your dog is just being a dog.
+With staring at the ceiling, it’s definitely likely that your dog is just being a dog.
 However, always reach out to your vet if you find yourself having concerns.